 Orientals and those with Islamic backgrounds are prominent in such treason.
 One insider threat includes a Korean who was adopted and raised by a white American family.
 The counter-intel man spoke over and over again about Major Nidal Malik Hasan, the Mohammedan who killed 13 and wounded many others at Fort Hood in 2009.
 He spoke of the situation in the same way that a parent speaks of a dead child.
 The agony was apparent.
 What, if anything, could have been done differently?

 You might not realize it yet, but those on the Alt Right are no longer a tiny band of dissidents who are saying politically incorrect things from the dark recesses of the internet.
-On August 25, 2016, Presidential Candidate Hillary Clinton ratified the movement when she denounced it in a speech delivered in a hoarse voice in the timbre of extreme metal fatigue.
+On August 25, 2016, Presidential Candidate Hillary Clinton ratified the movement when she denounced it in a speech delivered in a hoarse voice in the timbre of extreme mental fatigue.
 Acknowledging, even to condemn, an intellectual movement is an enormous thing.
 Additionally, her condemnation will bring more light upon the alt-right movement and the movement is exceptionally logical and reasoned.
 Indeed, the alt-right is an intellectual movement that is barely beginning to enter into full flower.
 With Clinton’s condemnation she showed just how much it influenced the GOP’s 2016 primary.

 It is also appealing to young, civically virtuous men.
 That demographic tends to join organizations such as the military.
 Our young readers, who are now Patrol Leaders in the Boy Scouts at 15 will very quickly become Corporals at 19 — and if they attend college, Second Lieutenants at the age of 21.
-From those positions they will advance into leadership positions in society no matter how long or short a military career turns out.
+From those positions they will advance into leadership positions in society, no matter how long or short a military career turns out.
 Once a person has done a leadership role, one doesn’t get away from it.
 The situation calls for thinking about the responsibilities of governing.

 One of the responsibilities of governing is making sure that your government’s secrets, people, and infrastructure are secure.
 Those on the Alt Right have much to contribute to the conversation to carry out this important work.